angular-cron-jobs/angular-cron-jobs/lib/angular-cron-jobs/README.md

 Insert the directive where you would like it to appear in your application:

-    <cron-selection output="myOutput"></cron-selection>
+    <cron-selection ng-model="myOutput"></cron-selection>

-By setting the output attribute equal to a value in your controller (i.e. `$scope.myOutput` in the example above) you have access to the cron syntax output.
+By setting the ng-model attribute equal to a value in your controller (i.e. `$scope.myOutput` in the example above) you have access to the cron syntax output.

 For example, a job selected to run every month on the 11th at 4:10 AM would output the follow: